Paseo de la República Avenue

-The avenue begins in the Edificio Rímac, located in the historic centre of Lima, and ends in Barranco.
+The avenue begins at the Edificio Rímac, located in the historic centre of Lima, and ends in Barranco District.

 History

+Prior to the avenue's construction, an Inca road passed through its route, continued to the north by what is currently Túpac Amaru Avenue.

 In 1858, President Ramón Castilla ordered the laying of a railway line that would link Lima with the balneario of Chorrillos, one of the favorites of Lima's high society during the 19th century.
 Then, in 1868 when President José Balta ordered the demolition of the city walls, the railway line served as a pattern for the laying of a road.
 With the construction of the Parque de la Exposición, next to this road, the construction of the avenue that would take the name of Paseo de la República was arranged.

 The Paseo de la República was, at the time, the widest avenue in the city of Lima and served as a framework for the projection of the working-class neighborhood of La Victoria that José Balta himself built.
 Subsequently, as a result of the conurbation process that the city experienced during the first decades of the 20th century, the Paseo de la República was uniting successive districts.

 In 2022, the restoration of the mural created by the artist Ricardo Wiesse between 1990 and 1991 was inaugurated.